All graduate applications are reviewed by at least one faculty member.

 GREs and other standardized tests are well known to be biased towards favoring students from privileged backgrounds.

-All our fellowships in 2022 went to students from underrepresented minority (URM) backgrounds.
-We launched the graduate student-focused Sharon Stephens Brehm Fellowship program, providing three full year-long fellowships to meritorious graduate students (2020).
-With the generous support of Professor Emeritus Ken Heller, we also established an endowment to support URM graduate students (2020).
+We prioritize departmental fellowships for students that have demonstrated resiliency in the face of challenges and barriers in their life experiences.
+In 2020, we launched the graduate-student focused Sharon Stephens Brehm Fellowship program, providing three full year-long fellowships for meritorious graduate students from underrepresented and minoritized groups.
+Further, with the generous support of Professor Emeritus Kenneth Heller, we established an endowment to support students from underrepresented groups.

 Our faculty are encouraged to state on their bio page whether they will be accepting students that upcoming year.